lengyeljanos/ng2boilerplate/README.md

 #Angular 2 boilerplate

-Simple starter code snippet for Angular 2 with typescript.
+Simple starter code snippet for Angular 2 with typescript and flux architecture.

 Prerequisites: Nodejs